-Tactical Alignment of Government.
+Tactical Alianment of Government.

-Enable effective resource allocation, coordination, cooperation, and communication amongst governmental agencies on local, regional, and state levels.
+coordination, cooperation, and communication amongst governmental agencies on local, regional, and state levels.

 Unlike the existing SDRP, the SSP does not contain any mapping.
 Thus far in its draft form, the SSP appears to have a greater emphasis on the State's overall economic framework and provide information and goals for New Jersey's various industry clusters.